deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 They were the eyes of a man who’d just had the only thing that kept him moving forward taken away from him.
 WIld, unfocused, bereft of any idea how to cope.

 Jack had the presence of mind to let Cook collapse onto him rather than just letting him crumple into a fetal ball on the floor.
-The guy weighed *nothing,* he was lighter than most Gaoians, but he hugged as hard as Moho and Jack could tell that he was finally, finally letting go after God-knew-how-many years.
+The guy weighed *nothing,* he was lighter than most Gaoians, but he hugged as hard as MOHO and Jack could tell that he was finally, finally letting go after God-knew-how-many years.

 There was nothing dignified about pain like that.